particle-iot/docs/src/content/tools/device-restore/device-restore-usb.md

 ## Additional details

-- There is limited browser support on desktop: Chrome, Opera, and Edge.
+- Chrome, Opera, and Edge browsers are supported on computers.
 It does not work with Firefox or Safari.
 Chrome is recommended.
 - It should work on Chromebook, Mac, Linux, and Windows 10 or 11 on supported browsers.
 - It can update Device OS, the bootloader, soft device (on Gen 3), Tinker (or Tracker Edge for Tracker devices), and the NCP (network co-processor) on the Tracker using DFU mode (blinking yellow).
 - It should work on some Android phones that support USB OTG when using Chrome, Opera, or Samsung Internet browsers.
 This requires a USB OTG cable or adapter.